 A New Diagnosis for Explosive Behavior

-The pros and cons of what's called disruptive mood dysregulation disorder
+The pros and cons of disruptive mood dysregulation disorder

-Explosive behavior—rage behavior—is the single most difficult behavior we have in child psychiatry.
+Explosive behavior — rage behavior — is the single most difficult behavior we have in child psychiatry.
 If I had a magic wand, and I could do one thing to change mental health for children, that would be the behavior that I would take care of.
-But we don't have a way to label that behavior.
+But we don’t have a way to label that behavior.
 If you do a search for outbursts, there are about 10 different terms that get used in Pub Med.
 And they get different articles.
-So we don't have a term for it.
+So we don’t have an agreed-upon term for it.

-This is the problem that has led to Disruptive Mood Dysregulation Disorder (DMDD), the new disorder that we think will be officially adopted in DSM-5, though we haven't quite gotten the final word, at this point.
+This is the problem that has led to Disruptive Mood Dysregulation Disorder (DMDD), the new disorder adopted in the DSM-5.

 The concept is based on work by Dr. Ellen Leibenluft, who studies bipolar disorder at the NIMH.
 Dr. Leibenluft developed the concept of severe mood dysregulation as a condition distinct from the typical episodic manic and depressive behavior in bipolar disorder.

 It’s really important to understand whether bipolar disorder in kids is something that’s episodic, the way it is in adults, or whether there is a special form of severe irritability with explosive outbursts that is a special subtype of bipolar disorder.
 So she launched a body of work, starting in about 2000, to look at it symptomatically, longitudinally, therapeutically, and in terms of the neurocircuitry, to see if there’s a difference between children with chronic irritability and explosive outbursts and ADHD-type symptoms, versus episodic mania and depression.